pulumi/pulumi-hugo/themes/default/content/docs/concepts/inputs-outputs/apply.md

 This approach is easier to read and write and does not lose any important dependency information that is needed to properly create and maintain the stack.
 This approach doesn’t work in all cases, but when it does, it can be a great help.

-In JavaScript and TypeScript, a ‘lifted’ property access on an `Output<T>` that wraps undefined produces another `Output<T>` with the undefined value instead of throwing or producing a ‘faulted’ `Output<T>`.
+In JavaScript and TypeScript, a lifted property access on an `Output<T>` that wraps `undefined` produces another `Output<T>` with the undefined value instead of throwing or producing a faulted `Output<T>`.
 In other words, lifted property accesses behave like the [`?.` (optional chaining operator)](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-7.html#optional-chaining) in JavaScript and TypeScript.
 This behavior makes it much easier to form a chain of property accesses on an `Output<T>`.

 {{< chooser language "javascript,typescript" >}}